aridjayarecipes/cutesrecipes.web.app/content/post/1849-step-by-step-guide-to-make-award-winning-pomegranate-mocktail-red-riding-hood.md

 1. Take 4 tsp fresh cream

 Thank you for the wonderful work.
-Little Red Riding Hood&#39;s father is a woodcutter.
-Little Red Riding Hood&#39;s mother says: "Grandmother is ill in bed.
+Little Red Riding Hood's father is a woodcutter.
+Little Red Riding Hood's mother says: "Grandmother is ill in bed.
 Take her some bread and jam.

 <!--inarticleads2-->